-The LED display is mounted on the right hand side twist grip.
-It is very basic, and does not show speed, but there is a battery and power level indicator.
+The LED display is mounted on the right-hand side twist grip.
+It is very basic and does not show speed, but there is a battery and power level indicator.

-These display / throttle combo’s are very cheap and easy to replace if they get damaged or fail.
+These display/throttle combos are very cheap and easy to replace if they get damaged or fail.
 There are 3 power modes to choose from.
 For the best battery range power level 1 will be more than enough to take you along at a steady 15-20 mph with a bit of pedalling (on the flat).

 The 26″ x 4″ tires will have a certain degree of puncture resistance, but always make sure you carry a small tool bag and puncture repair kit with you.
 Changing an inner tube on one of these is not straightforward like on a normal bike.
-You will need to unplug the motor lead and loosen the 19mm axle bolts, in order to remove the wheel.
+You will need to unplug the motor lead and loosen the 19mm axle bolts, to remove the wheel.
 This can only be done with the bike turned upside down.

 The battery is a standard 48v 10.4ah lithium bottle battery.
-This gives a total energy capacity of 499Wh (watt hours).
+This gives a total energy capacity of 499Wh (watt-hours).
 Depending on how you ride, your weight and the kind of terrain you ride on, you can expect a range of anywhere between 15 – 30 miles.

-This is a generic ebike battery, and can be easily replaced or upgraded to a more powerful battery if required.
+This is a generic e-bike battery and can be easily replaced or upgraded to a more powerful battery if required.

 The motor itself is a fairly generic, unbranded geared hub motor.
-These kinds of electric bike motor are very common, and they are generally very robust.
+These kinds of electric bike motors are very common, and they are generally very robust.
 Even if they do go wrong they are cheap to repair or replace.